Building resilience through relationships

 Close relationships - There are many issues why isolation is common if you are disabled…access, transport and carer issues are the most practical ones preventing us from accessing society regularly.
 Stigma around being disabled can also make other people react strangely to us and make in-depth relationships difficult: people often don’t want to hear about the reality of our lives because of their own fears and fantasies about becoming disabled.
 These responses can impact on our confidence to go out there and find friendships and sexual partners.
 Obviously, shame and low confidence and our own views on disability will also impact on how we are in relationships.

-Don’t despair if you are single though: an intimate relationship can come in many forms, a friend, a family member, a love relationship, a special teacher, but also a good therapist.
+Don’t despair if you are single though: an intimate relationship can come in many forms, not just sexual, it can be a friend, a family member, a love relationship, a special teacher, but also a good therapist.

 So, inn essence, all of these relationships are about reciprocity.
 If you can form a deep, reciprocal relationship with yourself, your parents and others around you, relationships where you can truly be yourself and share almost everything, these relationships can support us and help us work through tough times.
 They can prevent events from becoming stuck and becoming a trauma.
 We also gain a lot by supporting those around us as well.